The Medium Discourses

 41. “Good men, after I was staying in a peaceful place, perhaps under a tree or in an empty and peaceful dwelling, I spread out my sitting mat and sat down crossed-legged.
 With upright posture and correct intent, I avoided what was contrary to mindfulness and put a stop to longing.
 Without any arguing, I saw another’s property and requirements for living without longing or wanting them for myself.
 I wished to make myself attain that, so I purified my mind and rid it of longing.
 So it was with hatred, drowsiness, regret, and doubt.
 It not having any resemblance to good qualities, I purified my mind and rid it of doubt.

-42. “Good men, after I had stopped these five hindrances and mental defilements that weaken wisdom, I parted with desire and parted with bad and unskillful things … accomplished and dwelled in the fourth dhyāna.
+42. “Good men, after I had stopped these five hindrances and mental defilements that weaken wisdom, I was secluded from desires and secluded from bad and unskillful things … I accomplished and dwelled in the fourth meditation.

 43. “Good men, after I had attained a concentrated mind in this way, I was pure, undefiled, untroubled, flexible, and abided well.
 I attained an imperturbable mind and learned to realize the supernormal abilities and penetrating knowledges.